monsoonmaelstrom/book2/book2.md

 “Only marginally.
 Why didn’t you teach Liam how to keep us out?”
 Alex asks her.

 I get the impression he doesn’t particularly care what the answer is.
-He just wants her awake and talking.
+He simply wants her awake and talking.

 “Never really had time,” she mumbles quietly into my chest.